jideomo/stroke-model/README.md

 To use the model, there are several data processing steps you might want to take note of:

 * Additional features were derived from from selected variables, in the initial datasets, each with categories based on binned values
-* data processing steps included name change and category remapping for selected variables
+* Data processing steps included name changes and category remapping for selected variables
-* Column Transformers were utilised to preprocess categorical variables with one hot encoding and to scale numeric variables with a standard scale
+* Column Transformers were utilised to pre-process categorical variables with one-hot encoding and to scale numeric variables with a quantile scale

-These are easily identifiable within the notebook, however, it imposes the requirement that similar preprocessing steps be applied to test data or to ensure novel data have column names and indexes that match what the model expects.
+The steps above are easily identifiable within the notebook and having similar preprocessing steps applied to either test data or to novel data will ensure data inputs match model expectation.

 **Improvements or Found a Bug?**